Wealth inequality in the United States: Effect on democracy

 In Capital in the Twenty-First Century, French economist Thomas Piketty argues that "extremely high levels" of wealth inequality are "incompatible with the meritocratic values and principles of social justice fundamental to modern democratic societies" and that "the risk of a drift towards oligarchy is real and gives little reason for optimism about where the United States is headed."

-Effect on health and well-being

-The 2019 World Happiness Report shows the US slipping to 19th place due to increasing wealth inequality, along with rising healthcare costs, surging addiction rates, and an unhealthy work–life balance.

 Proposals to reduce wealth inequality

 Estate tax

 There is a political debate over the estate tax in the United States, which reduces inequality by taxing the estate of large quantities of wealth.
 The Tax Cuts and Jobs Act of 2017 doubled the exemption of estates by increasing the exemption from $5.49 million in 2017 to $11.18 million in 2018.
 This increase in estate exemption was estimated to affect about 3,200 estates in 2018.

 A 2021 investigation using leaked IRS documents found more than half of the richest 100 Americans use grantor retained annuity trusts to avoid paying estate taxes when they die.

-As of 2022 individual estates under $12.06 million, and $24.12 million for married couples, are exempt from federal tax.
-Estates with values beyond $12.06 million are taxed on a sliding scale from 18% to 40%.
-The lowest bracket of 18% affects estates from $12.06 to $12.07 million and quickly increases to 40% affecting estates $13.06 million and above.
-The doubled exemption from the Tax Cuts and Jobs Act of 2017 is scheduled to expire in 2025, reducing the estate exemption to approximately $6.2 million.
-In addition, the maximum gift tax is scheduled to increase from 40% to 45% in 2026.
+On top of the federal estate tax, 17 states have an estate or inheritance tax.